oayanda/-Project-17-Automate-Infrastructure-With-IAC-using-Terraform-Part-2/project_17.md

   ![variables](/images/pu.png)

-Let's run `terraform plan` to see the effect
+Let's run `terraform plan` to see this in effect

  ![variables](/images/t.png)